count-null/kraken-auto-stack/README.md

 ## Features

- - List the alt tickers you want to sell
+ - [x] List the alt tickers you want to sell
- - Set a min balance to keep for each alt
+ - [x] Set a min balance to keep for each alt
+ - [ ] Determine worthwhile trades (fee adjusted)
+ - [ ] Create market buy orders
+ - [ ] Auto widthdraw to saved address

 ## Warning

 You are responsible for the code you run.